discord-podcasts/documentation/resources/websocket.md

 | ip    | String | Your remote ip              |
 | port  | u16    | The port of your UDP client |

+> **Note**: Discord needs your ip as well, so the Discord API wrappers will do some sort of Ip discovery too.
+If you have
+> trouble finding out your Ip, just use the one your Discord API wrapper provides.

 ### Client Disconnect

 This event gets send after a client disconnected from the websocket.